blentley/ForecastingElectricityDemand/README.md

 ## Modelling Overview
 I started off by developing a predictive model of energy demand, where I only used historical demand as a predictor.
 This would set a reference point for performance before I included temperature as a second predictor.

-I also wanted try alternative methods of predictions to understand how capable (or limited) the LSTM might be.
+I also wanted to try alternative methods of predictions to understand how capable (or limited) the LSTM might be in this application.
 Each model makes a single prediction of the next period, however I used two additional methods to make multiple period predictions by shifting a window of values forward.
 Confused?
 Let me illustrate with some simple, visual examples below.

-First, a guide to the colour scheme:
+But first, a guide to the colour scheme:
-+ Data enclosed by green borders are predictors
++ Data enclosed by green borders are predictor sequences
 + Data enclosed by blue borders predictions to be made
-+ In blue text ARE predictions that become predictors as the window shifts
++ In blue text are predictions that become part of the predictor sequence as the window shifts

 #### Adding dimensions
 The examples below begin by illustrating a scenario where demand was the only input into making predictions.
 To add some complexity, air temperature will be introduced as an additional dimension and the end of each step.
 Temperature values have been presented in red text.

+#### Prediction concepts
 Here we have a time-series of demand over 11 periods.

 ![Seq1](https://github.com/blentley/ForecastingElectricity/blob/master/Screenshots/Seq1.PNG)
-and again with temperature
+Here it is again with a temperature variable

 ![Seq6](https://github.com/blentley/ForecastingElectricity/blob/master/Screenshots/Seq6.PNG)

-The first shift in our thinking needs to re-frame this from a time-series to a series of sequences.
-Sequences (or windows as I've sometimes called them) will be used as observations when we train the model.
+The first shift in our thinking needs to re-frame this from a time-series dataset to a series of sequences.
+Sequences (or windows as I've sometimes described them) will be used as observations when we train the model.

 If we set a sequence length of 6 periods, then we need to transform this time series into sequence observations as shown below.
+In this example, I've been able to create six complete sequences of length 6 from these 11 data points.

 ![Seq2](https://github.com/blentley/ForecastingElectricity/blob/master/Screenshots/Seq2.PNG)
-and again with temperature
+Here is the example with temperature showing three complete observations of sequence length 6.

 ![Seq7](https://github.com/blentley/ForecastingElectricity/blob/master/Screenshots/Seq7.PNG)

 *How long should a sequence be?*
 It depends on your application.
 Tune and test your model to find an optimum sequence length.

 Once the data is structured in this way, we're ready to start preparing it for training and making predictions.
-Now continue with understanding these different methods of making predictions.
+For now, let's continue with understanding different methods of making predictions.

 #### Method 1.
 Predicting the next value, using known data
-In this method of single-step prediction, sequences of known demand data are used to predict LP (last prediction).
+In this method of single-step prediction, sequences of known demand data are continually used to predict LP (last prediction).

 ![Seq3](https://github.com/blentley/ForecastingElectricity/blob/master/Screenshots/Seq3.PNG)